U.S. quits bilateral civil society group in rebuke to Russia

-MOSCOW (Reuters) - The United States has quit a U.S.-Russian forum intended to promote civil society to protest Moscow’s clampdown on civil rights and public activism, the State Department said on Friday.
+MOSCOW, Jan 25 (Reuters) - The United States has quit a U.S.-Russian forum intended to promote civil society in protest at Moscow’s clampdown on civil rights and public activism, the State Department said on Friday.

 The Civil Society Working Group was set up during a thaw in ties after Barack Obama became president, and the U.S. pullout reflects how strains have grown since Vladimir Putin started campaigning in 2011 to return to the Kremlin.